Bebek, Beşiktaş: Attractions

-Bosphorus University/Boğaziçi University
+Boğaziçi University

 Bebek is home to Boğaziçi University, a public university that is one of Turkey's premier institutions of higher education.
 The university occupies the buildings and grounds of the now-defunct higher education division of Robert College, an American academic institution founded in 1863 by wealthy New York merchant Christopher Robert and American missionary and educator Cyrus Hamlin.
 Following the merger of the formerly all-male Robert College and its sister school, the American College for Girls, all operations of the former were moved from Bebek to the wooded Arnavutköy campus of the latter, where it continues to operate.